 Utility-scale solar generating capacity in the United States is projected to increase at an average annual growth rate of 39 percent, going from 10 gigawatts (GW) at the end of 2014 to 27 GW in 2017 (enough to power approximately 3.5 million homes), according to the U.S. Energy Information Administration’s October 2016 Short-Term Energy Outlook (STEO).

-The IEA projects natural gas and coal’s utility-scale electricity generation to be 34 percent and 31 percent respectively in 2017.
-But low coal and natural gas prices “will fail to prevent a fundamental transformation of the world electricity system over coming decades towards renewable sources such as wind and solar, and towards balancing options such as batteries,” according to Bloomberg New Energy Finance’s New Energy Outlook 2016.
+The IEA projects fossil gas and coal’s utility-scale electricity generation to be 34 percent and 31 percent respectively in 2017.
+But low coal and fossil gas prices “will fail to prevent a fundamental transformation of the world electricity system over coming decades towards renewable sources such as wind and solar, and towards balancing options such as batteries,” according to Bloomberg New Energy Finance’s New Energy Outlook 2016.

 Key Drivers of Solar Growth